Do not use WP Rocket preconnect feature

-To reduce page size (also reduces data usage for your mobile users) and improve loading speed it is best to minify JS and CSS files.
-Fortunately, many developers already do this when possible.
+To reduce page size plus your user's data usage and improve loading speed (depending on your audience) it is best to minify JS and CSS files.
+Fortunately, many developers or just plugins are already doing this by default.
+However..

 Instant noodle soup is not the best example, but would you trust shellfish that would've been in boiling water for just 100 milliseconds?
 Well that's where I had to change things to give users a trustworthy feeling.